abhishekayu/webSecure-storage/README.md

 ### Remove Item from localStorage

-For removing the item key is mendatory. and to be secure we overwrite the data with random string 10 times and then remove the item.
+For removing the item key is mandatory. and to be secure we overwrite the data with random string 10 times and then remove the item.

 ```javascript